Hori7on: Pre-debut activities and formation

+On September 7, 2022, executives from ABS-CBN Corporation, MLD Entertainment, and Kamp Global signed a deal to debut a Filipino boy band in South Korea that will be trained and managed by the three companies.

-The members of the project boy band was determined through the survival competition series Dream Maker, which aired on A2Z and Kapamilya Channel from November 19, 2022 to February 12, 2023, featuring 62 contestants competing to be part of the group.
+The members of the project boy band were determined through the survival competition series Dream Maker, which aired on A2Z and Kapamilya Channel from November 19, 2022, to February 12, 2023, featuring 62 contestants competing to be part of the group.
 At the conclusion of the show, Jeromy Batac, Marcus Cabais, Kyler Chua, Vinci Malizon, Reyster Yton, Kim Ng, and Winston Pineda were selected to form the lineup of Hori7on.

 The lineup of the group included several members who have held prior experience in the entertainment industry.
 Cabais started as a child actor, making his film debut in 2018, in Regal Films' My 2 Mommies, and later making appearances on It's Showtime and Team Yey!,' before being part of a touring company of The Lion King musical, playing the role of young Simba from 2018 to 2020; in 2017, Batac performed on Little Big Shots;' and in 2022, Ng competed on TV5's survival reality show, Top Class.

-The members of the group signed their exclusive contracts with ABS-CBN and MLD Entertainment, in a publicized event, on March 10, 2023.
+The group's name, Hori7on, was selected by a TV audience and refers to "the dreams of seven boys, who started on the same line, gathered in one place, and face the same goal", according to the name's submitter.